 What Is Sociology?

-For individuals interested in a career in the public service sector, sociology offers an opportunity to pursue research that examines social behavior and issues.
-Social work focuses on curating problem-solving techniques to combat social issues, including those studied within sociology.
+For individuals interested in a career in the public service sector, sociology offers an opportunity to pursue research that examines social behavior and related issues.

 Deciding to Pursue an MSW Degree

-It is important for the aspiring public service professional to consider the differences between sociology and social work carefully, so they can make a well-informed decision regarding their academic and career paths.
+It is important for aspiring public service professionals to consider the differences between social work and sociology so they can make a well-informed decision regarding their academic and career paths.

-Learn MoreTo help you expand your technical expertise and acquire the advanced skills important for professional growth in the field of social work, find out more information about the University of Nevada, Reno online Master of Social Work program.
+To help you expand your technical expertise and acquire the advanced skills to excel in a social work career, discover more about the University of Nevada, Reno online Master of Social Work program.